Ennai Kathirikai Kuzhambu | Ennai Kathirikai Kulambu

 Curry leaves – one spring

-Sesame Oil - 3 tablespoon + 1/2 tbsp
+Sesame Oil – 3 tbsp + 1/2 tbsp

-How to make ennai kathirikai kuzhambu with step by step pictures :
+How to make ennai kathirikai kuzhambu with step-by-step pictures :

 • Turn off the stove and let everything cool